adamschellenberg/foodrush-tcg/README.md

 Build 20-card decks best suited for your desired playstyle.
 Make a super-powered deck to lay waste to those who dare challenge you, or build a deck with only standard-level cards and really challenge yourself.
 All play styles are welcome here, just have fun!
 Save multiple decks to suit your mood!

 ### Compete
 Try out your new deck in Casual Play and see how you can improve against various difficulties of opponents.
-You can even use a completely broken deck that doesn't follow any of the Gauntlet rules, like a deck of all over-powered-level cards, or 20 of the same card.
-Just be careful, your opponent can do the same thing (if you turn on the "Play By No One's Rules" mode)!
-There's always another local who basks in the chaos, just like you!
+You can even turn on the "Play By No One's Rules" mode to use a completely broken deck that doesn't follow any of the Gauntlet rules, like a deck of all over-powered-level cards, or 20 of the same card.
+Just be careful, your opponent can do the same thing!
+There's always another local who basks in chaos, just like you!

-When you feel brave, take on The Gauntlet, a series of back-to-back battles of increasing difficulty.
+When you feel brave, take on the Gauntlet, a series of back-to-back battles of increasing difficulty.
 Can you beat them all and prove that you are the best gamer to ever live?

-Whether Casual Play or The Gauntlet, earn some Shop Points every time you play!
-These points can be used at the Card Shop to buy more cards, in a lovely, totally-not-addicted cycle!
+Whether you're enjoying Casual Play or the Gauntlet, you'll earn some Shop Points every time you play!
+These points can be used at the Card Shop to buy more cards to enhance your deck in a lovely, totally-not-addicted-to-opening-booster-packs cycle!

 * * *
 ## DEVELOPMENT PROGRESS UPDATES